 In 1949, she married Benjamin Kies, a teacher at Trafalgar High who was also prominent activist.
 In 1956, her husband was dismissed from teaching for life because of his involvement in the Teachers League of South Africa (TLSA) and other political activities.
 His firing prompted Helen to return to teaching after a four year break, and in 1957 she began teaching at Harold Cressy High School.
 Ben Kies was banned under the recently promulgated “Suppression of Communism Act” in 1959, meaning he also had to step down from his role as editor of the TLSA.
-That same year Mrs Kies took over as editor of the Educational Journal, which sought to analyze and expose the work of the apartheid government’s new educational policies.
+That same year Mrs Kies took over as editor of the Educational Journal, which sought to analyse and expose the work of the apartheid government’s new educational policies.

 She refereed to this time and her involvement in the TLSA as her “political education.”
 She became an active member of the TLSA and Non European Unity Movement (NEUM).
-When the apartheid government established separate departments of education for different races, the TLSA strengthened its counter-attack efforts through powerful Parent-Teacher-Student organizations and the efforts of the Educational Journal.
+When the apartheid government established separate departments of education for different races, the TLSA strengthened its counter-attack efforts through powerful Parent-Teacher-Student organisations and the efforts of the Educational Journal.
 She also had assisted with editing tasks at The Torch newspaper, also edited by Ben Kies, until it too was banned in the 1960s.
 As a teacher she provided political education to young people passing through Harold Cressy High school.

 In 1985 Mrs Kies retired from teaching.
 However, the apartheid government dreaded her influence and few weeks before her retirement, Helen Kies was detained in Pollsmoor Prison for a month.
 She was accused of involvement in the school’s participation in the school boycotts.
 While in detention she was separated from other activists.
 Her application for retirement was approved in 1986, ending thirty years of teaching at Harold Cressy High School.
 She is still actively edited the Educational Journal, and lived in Bo-Kaap up to the time of her death in January 2017.
 Throughout her teaching career, Helen focused not just on teaching school material, but also on providing the children with a political education.